curl/curl/docs/libcurl/opts/CURLOPT_RESOLVER_START_FUNCTION.md

 This callback function gets called by libcurl every time before a new resolve request is started.

 *resolver_state* points to a backend-specific resolver state.
 Currently only the ares resolver backend has a resolver state.
-It can be used to set up any desired option on the ares channel before it's used, for example setting up socket callback options.
+It can be used to set up any desired option on the ares channel before it is used, for example setting up socket callback options.

 *reserved* is reserved.